little-fort/booster-bot/README.md

 ### Advanced

 Source can be cloned directly.
-Project is built on .NET 6, so you will need [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) or the [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) installed in order to run.
+Project is built on .NET 8, so you will need [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) or the [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) installed in order to run.

 The .exe can also be run from the command line with the following options:

+**Downscaled mode**

+`-d, --downscaled`

+Should be used only if you are running a display in a downscaled resolution (i.e. a native 2K display set to 1080p) and the bot is having trouble recognizing the game state.
+Will adjust thresholds slightly to account for less precision when detecting UI elements.

+Usage: `BoosterBot.exe -d`

 **Scaling**

-`--scaling, -scaling, -s`
+`-s, --scaling`

 Used to adjust display scale, if necessary.
 You can check your current display scale in the display properties under System > Display > Custom scaling.
 If the display where Marvel Snap will be running is currently set to 100% scale (Windows 10) or the custom scaling entry field is empty (Windows 11), this value does not need to be used.
 If you have a custom scale value set, divide it by 100 and then pass in the value as an argument.
-Should be the first thing to check if you are running the game on something other than a standard 1080p monitor and the bot is not working.
+Can be used if you are running the game at a resolution other than 1080p and the bot is not working.
+However, effectiveness is still low and it would be preferable to set the display to 1080p.

-Usage: `BoosterBot.exe --scaling 2.75`
+Usage: `BoosterBot.exe -s 2.75`

 ## Notes